Analysis of the Ensemble Kalman--Bucy Filter for correlated observation noise: The mean field EnKBF for nonlinear signals

 Note that \eqref{localized equation} still falls outside of the standard framework for the analysis of McKean--Vlasov equations (found e.g. in \cite{CarDel}), as the product of a bounded and an unbounded Lipschitz function may still not be Lipschitz, and thus the coefficients in \eqref{localized equation} therefore are only locally Lipschitz.

-However the existence and uniqueness of such a solution $\bar{X}^k$ for every $k\in\N$ can be proven just as in subsection \ref{easier special case} by making a fixed point argument with respect to the covariance matrix $\bar{P}^k$ as the involvement of $\tilde{\indicator}_k$ bounds the covariance matrix independent of the argument in the fixed point map.
-Let $\bar{X}^{P,k}$ be the solution of the linear equation
+However the existence and uniqueness of such a solution $\bar{X}^k$ for every $k\in\N$ can be proven just as in the proof of Lemma \ref{Existence and uniqueness for mf - special case} by making a fixed point argument with respect to the covariance matrix $\bar{P}^k$, as the involvement of $\tilde{\indicator}_k$ bounds the covariance matrix independent of the argument in the fixed point map.
+Let $\bar{X}^{P,k}$ be the unique solution of equation